livingdocsIO/documentation/content/guides/media-library/image-services.md

 write params to the url dynamically to define e.g. the `width` or crop of an image.

+We support the setting of allowed or disabled mime types which defines which mime types the custom image service will handle but does not stop upload in the editor itself.
+This is for cases where you want to use different image services for different mime types.

 Example of registering an image service:
 ```js
 const myImageService = {